NathanWycoff/SensitivityPrewarping/README.txt

     To plot the results:
 - Rscript R/plotfactory/lowDtest.R

-Figure 6) Figure 6 involves a dataset of size 1.7G, which unfortunately cannot be uploaded to Manuscript Central.
+Figure 6) Figure 6 involves a dataset of size 1.7G, will update with instructions for creating data yourself soon.

 To create the associated pareto plots see "R/plotfactory/pareto.R" .